AP Top 25 Takeaways: Heisman Chase, upset Saturday in Big 12

 The biggest beneficiary of Oklahoma’s loss could be the Pac-12’s top teams.
 Suddenly, No. 11 Oregon and No. 12 Utah look like better bets to finish as one-loss conference champions than the Sooners.
 The Ducks hosted Washington State on Saturday night and Utah was home against Cal.

-AROUND THE COUNTRY: There will be two huge games Nov.
+AROUND THE COUNTRY: Since falling behind Penn State 21-0 last week, Michigan has gone on a 66-21 run, including a beat down of Notre Dame.
+Does it count as a big game win for Jim Harbaugh? … Memphis needed a missed chipped shot by Tulsa with time expiring to set up a huge game against No. 16 SMU next week that would be a good spot for ESPN’s “College GameDay.” … There will be two huge games Nov.
 9 matching four of the nine remaining unbeaten teams in FBS.
 One is No. 2 LSU at No. 1 Alabama.
 The other is No. 6 Penn State at No. 17 Minnesota, which improved to 8-0 for the first time since 1941. … After beating No. 9 Auburn, LSU has won seven of its last eight against top-10 opponents under coach Ed Orgeron. … ACC Coastal Division Chaos was in full effect: Miami beat Pitt;North Carolina beat Duke;Louisville beat Virginia.
 That leaves Virginia and North Carolina at the top of the division, tied at 3-2.
 Virginia Tech (another team that had a great off week) is in control of the division if it wins out.
-But, really, what are the chances of that happening? … Rutgers!
-The Scarlet Knights beat Liberty, which probably shouldn’t be a big deal but most definitely is.
-Rutgers scored 44 points against the Flames, or 14 more than it had in its previous six games combined … Indiana beat Nebraska for the first time since 1959 (only five games) and became bowl eligible before November for the first time since 1993.
+But, really, what are the chances of that happening? … Rutgers, UConn and Kansas all won on Saturday.
+The Jayhawks were the most notable, winning a Big 12 game under Les Miles for the first time with the help of one of the most bizarre mistakes you’ll ever see. … Indiana beat Nebraska for the first time since 1959 (only five games) and became bowl eligible before November for the first time since 1993.
 Most discouraging for the Cornhuskers, this really wasn’t an upset and scrambling to get bowl eligible was not the plan for Nebraska in Year 2 under Scott Frost … Illinois followed up its upset of Wisconsin by beating Purdue to get to 4-4 with Rutgers and Northwestern still left on the schedule.
-Illini coach Lovie Smith could go from the hot seat to a contract extension. … Credit to Jeremy Pruitt and Tennessee (3-5), which has shaken off a ghastly start to the season and has a real chance to get bowl eligible after beating South Carolina.
+Illini coach Lovie Smith could go from the hot seat to a contract extension. … Teams back from the dead: Tennessee (3-5) has won two of three and has a real chance to get bowl eligible after beating South Carolina.
+Chip Kelly’s UCLA (3-5) has won two straight after running out to a huge lead on No. 24 Arizona State, and at 3-2 in the Pac-12 could win the South if it wins out.
+Really!

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen http://www.westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/